-The value of the PPET8 NSSn RUb subfield is always less than the value of the PPETx NSSn RUb subfield, except if the PPET8 subfield is 7.
+The value of the PPET8 NSSn RUb subfield is always less than the value of the PPET20/16 NSSn RUb subfield, except if the PPET8 subfield is 7.

 The RU allocation index for each RU allocation size is defined in Figure 9-401n (RU allocation index).
 For RU allocation index 2, 3, and 4, more than one RU/MRU shares the same RU allocation index.
 The RU allo cation index for the 80 MHz PPDU using EHT-MCS 14 is equal to 2.